AdaCore/why3/doc/whyml.rst

         raises   { Solution -> solution board n }
       = bt_queens board n 0

-This second part of the solution is given :numref:`fig.NQueens2`.
+This second part of the solution is given below.
 With the help of a few auxiliary lemmas — not given here but available from Why3’s sources — the verification conditions are all discharged automatically, including the verification of the lemmas themselves.